HenSch90/SiD/Modul_Grundprogramm.md

 vc:

-SHOW q1 if dnatderw=2
+SHOW q1 if dnatderw=2 AND dnatausl=0

-SHOW q2 if dnatderw=3
+SHOW q2 if dnatderw=3 AND dnatausl=0

 SHOW q3 if dnatdeu=1 AND dnatausl=1